 Oliver Stone (Platoon, JFK) directs a well-paced captivating film that draws you in from beginning to end.
 Stone co-writes with Stanley Weiser a sharp and well-written script with memorable lines.
 The cinematography is wonderfully shot by Robert Richardson and superb editing by Claire Simpson.

 An outstanding cast with excellent dialogue and direction, Wall Street is a superb film.
 One of my favourite movies.
 A must see for Oliver Stone fans.

 Thrust into an all-new adventure, a down-on-his-luck Capt.
 Jack Sparrow (Johnny Depp) feels the winds of ill-fortune blowing even more strongly when deadly ghost sailors led by his old nemesis, the evil Capt.
 Salazar (Javier Bardem), escape from the Devil’s Triangle.
 Jack’s only hope of survival lies in seeking out the legendary Trident of Poseidon, but to find it, he must forge an uneasy alliance with a brilliant and beautiful astronomer (Kaya Scodelario) and a headstrong young man (Brenton Thwaites) in the British navy.

 Johnny Depp reprises his role as the charming, drunk and eccentric pirate Jack Sparrow.
-Depp’ performance is at times enjoyable but his character has become dull and repetitive.
+Depp’ performance is at times enjoyable, but his character has become dull and repetitive.
 Javier Bardem is superb as the film’s antagonist along with Geoffrey Rush reprising his role as Captain Barbossa.

-Directors Joachim Rønning and Espen Sandberg have a made an entertaining family film with great action and impressive special effects but the story lacks originality, it feels like a repeat of the first film.
+Directors Joachim Rønning and Espen Sandberg have a made an entertaining family film with great action and impressive special effects but the story lacks originality, it feels like a repeat of the first movie.

 Pirates of the Caribbean is okay but not great.
 Nothing to write home about.